kwazzar/Daily-Weather/README.md

 # Daily-Weather

-Weather app with API https://openweathermap.org/ Daily-Weather app that has the ability to check the weather by searching for a city or by the user's location.
+Daily-Weather is a weather app that has the ability to check the weather by searching for a city or by the user's location.

 -The app receives the weather via API “openweathermap.org” -implementing Network Manager, Location manager -Adding navigation and button to stop navigation -Working with Git